scribe-lang/book/src/04-datatypes.md

 let data1 = arr3[1].i;    // data in arr3's member 'i' at the first index
 ```

+Scribe does not have a specific array type notation (usually something like `int[5]` in most languages).
+Instead, in Scribe, arrays are passed around as pointers themselves.

 An important thing to note about arrays in Scribe is that they are always initialized to zero values.
 That is, unlike C, the array values are never undefined.

 ## Pointers